If the lion fish is beautiful and very photogenic, many divers fear the lion fish’s sting.

 I approach a little to capture the beauty of this show through my lens.
 The cold gets me little by little.
 However, we only dive for +/- 15 minutes.

 Suddenly I feel like a presence and instantly move away from the rock : some lion fish or scorpion fish go up along the pinnacle.
+I was not thinking about lion fish’s sting.
 Inexorably attracted by the ultra-wide beam of my lamp, they come close to me almost touching me.

-Although these fish are beautiful, I am very wary of the sting of the lion fish and decide to go down.
+Although these fish are beautiful, I am very wary of the lion fish’s sting and decide to go down.
 I bypass the pinnacle and head, as expected, to the north reef with the rest of the team.

 When admiration lowers the attention